Wei Fulin

-Wei Fulin (隗福临; born February 1938) is a general (shangjiang) of the People's Liberation Army (PLA).
+Wei Fulin (隗福临; February 1938 – 15 January 2026) was a general (shangjiang) of the People's Liberation Army (PLA).
 He was a representative of the 13th and 14th National Congress of the Chinese Communist Party.
-He was a delegate to the 9th National People's Congress and a member of the Standing Committee of the 10 National People's Congress.
+He was a delegate to the 9th National People's Congress and a member of the Standing Committee of the 10th National People's Congress.
 He was a member of the 15th Central Committee of the Chinese Communist Party.

 Biography

 Wei was born into a Manchu family in Xinbin County (now Xinbin Manchu Autonomous County), Liaoning, Manchukuo, in February 1938.
 After graduating from PLA Qiqihar Infantry School in 1958, he was assigned to Shenyang Military Region.
 He became commander of the Operations Department of the People's Liberation Army General Staff Department in January 1985, and served until November 1992, when he was promoted to assistant chief of Joint Staff.
 In December 1994, he was made commander of Chengdu Military Region, a position he held until August 1995, when he was appointed deputy chief of Joint Staff.

 He was promoted to the rank of major general (shaojiang) in 1988, lieutenant general (zhongjiang) in 1993 and general (shangjiang) in 2000.

+Wei died on 15 January 2026, at the age of 87.